 Life insurance is one of the best ways to ensure that your family are provided for after your death.
-However, it's important to be aware of the impact that taxes and in particular inheritance tax, can have on the payout.
+However, when it comes to life insurance and inheritance tax, this can be another matter, and it is important to be aware of the impact that taxes and in particular inheritance tax, can have on the payout.
 Read on to find out what to consider regarding life insurance and inheirtance tax, how to avoid increasing potential Inheritance tax liability and how you can use a life insurance policy to potentially cover an inheritance tax bill.

 It is important to remember that tax laws can be complex and we recommend you speak to a specialist financial or tax advisor should you have any uncertainties regarding your personal position.

 Your family will not normally have to pay capital gains tax or income tax on the proceeds of your life insurance plan.
 However, inheritance tax can be another matter and it is important to be aware of this when you are arranging your policy.